ismagilli/homebrew-zathura/README.md

 # Zathura
-Homebrew formulae to install zathura and pdf plugins on MacOS.
+Homebrew formulae to install Zathura and supporting PDF plugins on macOS.

 ## Tap this repository
 ```sh